 It’s important to set goals, both for our work and for our self.

-Goals move us forward: Without goals, it’s easy to drift from day to day, week to week, month to month, and year to year—and nothing really changes.
+Without goals, it’s easy to drift from day to day, week to week, month to month, and year to year—and nothing really changes.
 One of my goals is to attend two writing conferences each year.
 This helps grow me as a writer and meet others in the industry.

-Goals reflect our focus: Without goals we can easily go in four directions at once, never accomplishing anything.
-Another of my goals is to watch less TV, specifically I will not idly view it, and I will not begin watching any new series.
-This gives more time to read, write reviews, and do other things to advance my career as a writer.
+Without goals, we can easily go in four directions at once, never accomplishing anything.
+Another of my goals is to watch less TV, specifically, I will not idly view it, and I will not begin watching any new series.
+This gives me more time to read, write reviews, and do other things to advance my career as a writer.

 I want to publish my books, but that won’t happen just because I wish it.
 I need to work at it.
 One critical step is to present my writing to agents and publishers, often in the form of a query.
 For my books, I’ve been putting this off, but last year at the Breathe Christian Writers Conference, I set a goal to query a book (or two) at this year’s event.
 Submitting a query will not guarantee success, but failing to do so will ensure failure.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!